IN SEARCH OF HOPEFebruary 23, 2021 2022-06-02 12:59

 “So I embarked on this journey in search of light.
 It couldn’t be a divine light—it had to be human, as I believe only people can undo what people have created."

 “I embarked on a journey around the world—a physical trip with a spiritual motivation.
 It had to do with the meaning of my life and the meaning of the deaths of those I have loved…” But first and foremost, it had to do with my son.
-How could I inspire my boy, Adam, now five years old, to embrace the world and claim it as his own?
+How could I inspire my boy, Adam now five years old, to embrace the world and claim it as his own?
 It would be legitimate for him to be scared; aren’t we all?
 But was there a way he could genuinely feel hopeful instead?

 When confronted with seemingly endless headlines about everything that’s going on in the world, most of us take it all in on automatic pilot, struggling to resist the claws of helplessness—that feeling that makes the heart crack open the same way droughts split the thirsty earth.
 Those cracks in our hearts are where fear settles, distorting our perception of the world and our relationships with others.
-That fear allows the values that are essential to our integrity—justice and dignity, empathy and price—to remain hostage to empty rhetoric.
+That fear allows the values that are essential to our integrity—justice and dignity, empathy and compassion—to remain hostage to empty rhetoric.
 But that’s not the world.
 Not necessarily.
 And the women in this book will prove it.

 Personally, I learned the lesson about helplessness the hard way, when my father killed himself.
 A Dutch idealist, he believed politics could save the world, and so he enthusiastically joined other people’s revolutions in Africa, Portugal, Cuba and France.
 My dad did not take into account that people are people; some thirst for power, others are easily lured into corruption.
 When politics failed him, disillusion hit him hard.
 I was nine years old when he passed away.
 The Cuban revolution had turned into a dictatorship; the French students’ rebellion of May 1968 was long forgotten.
 Africa was soaking into its own blood; and my father was dead.
 But his last words to me saved my life.
 It was the conclusion he had reached after a lifetime of searching for the meaning of his own life in the midst of demonstrations and feverish political plans.
 These words are my heritage, and no money could buy their wisdom: “Don’t be cynical,” my father told me.
 “Cynicism is the weapon of the weak.”